The generic geometry of steady state varieties: Nondegeneracy, nonemptiness, dimension and finiteness

 which satisfies that the trajectories of \eqref{eq:ode} are contained in parallel translates of $S_\k$.
 In fact, this is the minimal vector subspace with this property.
 It clearly holds that $S_\k \subseteq \im(N)$, but the inclusion might be strict.
 The stoichiometric subspace $S=\im(N)$ depends only on $N$, while the kinetic subspace also depends on the value of $\k$ and the kinetic matrix $M$.

 In \cite{feinberg-invariant}, it is shown that if all linkage classes contain a unique terminal strong linkage class, then $S$ and $S_\k$ agree for all $\k$.
-Moreover, inequality of these spaces implies that all steady states are degenerate; this is immediate as if $S_{\k}\subsetneq S$, then the entries of $f_\k$ are linearly dependent (see also \cite[Section 3.A.1]{feinberg2019foundations}).
+Moreover, inequality of these spaces implies that all positive steady states are degenerate; this is immediate as if $S_{\k}\subsetneq S$, then the entries of $f_\k$ are linearly dependent (see also \cite[Section 3.A.1]{feinberg2019foundations}).
 The converse is not true, as it is possible to find degenerate systems $f$ with $S_{\k}=S$ for all $\k$ (e.g., \Cref{ex:deg}).
 In \cite[Page 123]{feinberg2019foundations} it is stated that \textit{``when the kinetic subspace is smaller than the stoichiometric subspace, a positive equilibrium in a stoichiometric compatibility class will usually be accompanied by an infinite number of them''}.
-The following corollary establishes that this observation always holds over the complex numbers and when the patterns occurs for generic parameters.
+The following corollary formalizes this observation over the complex numbers, when $S_{\kappa}\subsetneq S$ holds for generic parameters.